JithinKasthuri/netflix-gpt/README.md

 1. Sign In/Sign Up Page
 2. Form Validation with `useRef`
 3. Authentication with firebase & deployment in firebase
+4. Main page to display movies of different categories
-4. TMDB APIs to get movie details
+5. TMDB APIs to get movie details
+6. Open AI integration to suggest movies.

 ## `useRef` vs `useState`